-- November 17, 2017
+- November 15, 2019

 The Baltimore County Delta Foundation (BCDF) is a 501 (c) (3) organization created to support public service and community outreach programs and services in Baltimore County.
 One of the signature programs of the Foundation is to assist in breaking the cycle of homelessness, unemployment, and disengagement of veterans.
 According to a report compiled by the National Coalition for Homeless Veterans, it is estimated that there are 2,062 homeless veterans in Maryland.

-Stand Down has the support of the Department of Veterans Affairs, veterans groups, VA Women’s Healthcare System, VA Maryland Health Community Integration Services, Baltimore County Department of Planning – Homeless Services, DLLR, HUD-VASH, The Baltimore County Department of Economic and Workforce Development’s Mobile Career Center Veterans Services will make available its “Mobile Office on Wheels”, Goodwill Industries, Alliance, Inc., local businesses, many community agencies, donors and volunteers to name a few.
+Stand Down has had the support of the Department of Veterans Affairs, veteran groups, VA Women’s Healthcare System, VA Maryland Health Community Integration Services, Baltimore County Department of Planning – Homeless Services, DLLR, HUD-VASH, The Baltimore County Department of Economic and Workforce Development’s Mobile Career Center Veterans Services, Goodwill Industries, Alliance, Inc., local businesses, many community agencies, donors and volunteers to name a few.

 Additional Info: firstname.lastname@example.org